CIS-Fall-2022/project-cis_4339_project_33/README.md

 ## Frontend Start Up Directions

-1. Switch orgainiations (if needed)
+1. Switch organization (if needed)
 2. Create a new terminal
 3. cd frontend
 4. npm install (if needed)